#Just Adulting Legal Survival Guide

 • You have the right to communicate by telephone with your attorney, family, friends, or bondsperson as soon after you are brought into the police station as practicable.
 The police have a right to complete their booking procedures before you are allowed to use the telephone.

 What Basic Things Should A Person Remember If Arrested?
-You should remember your right to have an attorney present.
+First and foremost, you should remember your right to remain silent.
+Officers are not kidding around when they tell you that anything you say can and will be used against you in court.
+Probably the most common mistake made by anyone following an arrest is the inability to remain silent.
+Confessions makeup a significant portion of all convictions.
+You also have the right to have an attorney present during questioning.
+This does not mean the officers have to stop their investigation to wait for the arrival of an attorney to oversee what they are doing, but they cannot ask you questions without an attorney being present, if you invoke your right to one.
 Once you have identified yourself, you may refuse to make any statement or discuss the case with anyone.
 On the other hand, you may choose to answer questions or sign papers.
 However, any information you give can be used as evidence against you in court.
 Law enforcement officers cannot force or threaten you into answering questions and cannot offer leniency in exchange for any written or oral statements.
-If you want to remain silent and end an interrogation you have to break your silence and state just that, that you want to end the interrogation.
-Otherwise the police can just keep shooting questions at a person who refuses to talk as long as the police want, in hopes that the person will crack and give them some information.
-Yes, this might be confusing, just recall that if you want to remain silent you have to speak up to end the interrogation.
+If you want to remain silent and end an interrogation you have to break your silence and state unequivocally that you are invoking your right to an attorney and will not answer any further questions.
+Otherwise the police can just keep shooting questions at a person who refuses to talk as long as the police want, in hopes that the person will eventually give them some information.
+Yes, this might be confusing, just recall that if you want to remain silent you have to speak up to end the interrogation, and you must be very clear of your intention and desire to stop talking.
+Properly trained police officers will almost always comply with an invocation of your right to remain silent.
+In fact, once you invoke this right a properly trained police officer will usually not engage you in conversation again, and probably won’t talk to you even if you’re the one trying to re-start the conversation.

 How Soon After An Arrest Must A Person Appear Before A Judge?
-If you are arrested and placed in jail, an “initial appearance” before a judge must occur within 24 hours of your arrest.
+If you are arrested and placed in jail, an “initial appearance,” usually called “first appearance,” before a judge must occur within 24 hours of your arrest.
 At an initial appearance, you will be apprised of the charges against you and asked if you understand the charges.
 In most cases bail will be set and you will be asked if you can afford an attorney.
-Depending on the charge, you might be permitted to enter a guilty or no contest plea at first appearance.
+For less serious offenses, you might be permitted to enter a guilty or no contest plea at first appearance.
 (Florida Rule of Criminal Procedure 3.130.)

 What Does It Mean To Be Released On Bail?
 Bail is designed to guarantee your appearance in court.
 Unless charged with a capital offense or an offense punishable by life imprisonment, and the proof of guilt is evident or the presumption is great, every person charged with a crime or violation of municipal or county ordinances shall be entitled to pretrial release on reasonable conditions.
-If no conditions of release can reasonably protect the community from risk of physical harm to persons, assure your presence at trial or assure the integrity of the judicial process, you may be detained.
-The court will require that a specific amount of money be deposited with the clerk of the court or sheriff (Chapter 903, Fla.
+If no conditions of release can reasonably protect the community from risk of physical harm to persons, assure your presence at trial or assure the integrity of the judicial process, you may be denied pretrial release.
+The court will require that a specific amount of money be deposited with the clerk of the court or sheriff to satisfy bail (Chapter 903, Fla.
 Stat.).
 Sometimes the court allows deposit of a bond or title to a vehicle or home.
+Most bonds are eligible to be posted by a bondsman.
+Typically a bondsman will charge 10% of the total bond fee.
+For example, if a $5,000 cash or professional bond is set, you would have the option of either posting the full $5,000 in cash, which would be placed in the court registry, or you could pay a bondsman $500.
+In either case you would be bonded out of jail.
 Usually a member of the family must get the money, give the money to the clerk or sheriff and then show the receipt in order to get you released.
 Private bail bondspersons can be called from the jail (Florida Rule of Criminal Procedure 3.131.)
+Money paid to a bondsman will not be given back to you at the end of your case; it is considered the fee for the bondsman.
+It is basically how the bondsman makes a living.
+If you deposit a cash bond into the Court registry, that money, minus any court costs or fees (if you enter a plea or are found guilty), will be returned to you at the close of your case.

-Is It True, A Seemingly Minor Action Would Be A Felony In Florida?
+Is It True, A Seemingly Minor Action Can Be A Felony In Florida?
 Yes.
-For example, if you falsely apply for an I.D. or unlawfully spray a fire extinguisher, or falsely report child abuse.
+For example, if you falsely apply for an I.D. or unlawfully spray a fire extinguisher, falsely report child abuse or are in possession of an illegal substance, you may be charged with a felony.

 Can My Juvenile Record Be Used Against Me After I Become An Adult?
 Yes.
-All prior criminal acts may be considered for sentencing purposes (Chapter 921, Fla.
+It’s a common misconception that juvenile records are automatically wiped clean once someone turns 18, but all prior criminal acts may be considered for sentencing purposes (Chapter 921, Fla.
 Stat.).
+Furthermore, even if your juvenile record isn’t used against you officially, oftentimes prosecutors will take into consideration someone’s entire prior history when deciding how harshly they want to treat someone.

 Can I Have My Record Sealed Or Expunged?
 Maybe, depending on your charge, as well as your prior criminal record.
 Further, certain conditions and exceptions apply.
 For example, sealing your record only restricts access by the general public.
 Federal, state, county and city agencies may still access your criminal history record.
 Expunction of your record totally removes your criminal record, however agencies will be able to know that the criminal record has been removed, and can obtain the record through a court order.
-There are other exceptions where you may not deny or fail to acknowledge a sealed or expunged criminal incident.
-In addition, sealing or expunging your record in Florida may have no impact on private company or federal databases.
+There are other exceptions where you may not deny or fail to acknowledge a sealed or expunged criminal charge.
+In addition, sealing or expunging your record in Florida may have no impact on private firm or federal databases.
 Your record may still be available through private companies that purchase such information from the state and counties.
 Employers and the general public may still have access to these records through the private companies.
 While an individual may lawfully deny or fail to acknowledge the sealed or expunged criminal information, there are numerous exceptions to the rule.
-For more information on sealing or expunging your criminal record, please visit http://www.fdle.state.fl.us/content/getdoc/c83dd888-ef7a-448e-9a96-ba69fc4181f7/Seal-and-Expunge-Home.aspx .
+Florida recently passed a law that automatically expunges criminal records for offenses committed under the age of 18 on a person’s 21st birthday, so long as the person did not commit a forcible felony between the ages of 18 and 21, was not adjudicated as an adult for a forcible felony committed as a minor, and was not adjudicated delinquent for certain sexual offenses.
+For more information on sealing or expunging your criminal record, please visit http://www.fdle.state.fl.us/cms/home.aspx and click the tab entitled “Seal & Expunge.”

 What are the penalties for a fake ID?
 It depends on the ID itself.
 If you present another’s true ID with their permission as your own, you risk a second degree misdemeanor.
-Penalties include up to: an arrest, a maximum jail sentence of up to 60 days and/or 6 months probation, and a $500.00 fine (§ 322.32, Fla.
+Penalties for such a crime can include a maximum jail sentence of up to 60 days and/or 6 months’ probation, and a $500.00 fine (§ 322.32, Fla.
 Stat.).
 If you possess a forged (altered) or counterfeit (falsely produced) ID, or possess a stolen ID, you risk a third degree felony.
-Penalties include up to: an arrest, a maximum of 5 years prison and/or probation, and a $5000.00 fine (§ 322.212, Fla.
-Stat.)
+Penalties for these offenses can include a maximum of 5 years in prison and/or on probation, and a $5,000.00 fine (§ 322.212, Fla.
+Stat.).
+Also, giving a fake ID to a law enforcement officer can be a crime, if the officer actually runs the name you give him or her through a computer database.

 7. DRINKING LAWS